 Secil Altintas — Under-Secretary-General for Business

-Secil Altintas is a rising junior studying Economics, with a secondary field in Psychology.
+Secil Altintas is a junior studying Economics, with a secondary field in Psychology.
 She was born and raised in Istanbul, Turkey, and calls Leverett House on Harvard’s campus her second home.

 Outside of the Harvard International Relations Council, Secil is involved with Harvard Undergraduate Council and Leverett House Committee.
 In her free time, she enjoys dancing, eating good food and traveling to exotic places.
 She looks forward to another great conference this year!